Diversity and Inclusion

 Peace Corps Ukraine prioritizes the safety and security for all Volunteers at all times and in all situations.

 Diversity and Inclusion at Your Site

-Once Volunteers arrive at their sites, diversity and inclusion principles remain the same but take on a different shape, in which your host community may share a common culture and you—the Volunteer—are the outsider.
-You may be in the minority, if not the sole American like you, at your site.
-You will begin to notice diversity in perspectives, ethnicity, age, depth of conversation, and degree of support you may receive—and may need to make adjustments.
-During pre-service training, a session will be held to discuss diversity and inclusion and how you can transcend differences, find common ground, and serve as an ally for your peers.
+Once Volunteers arrive at their sites, diversity and inclusion principles remain, but take on a different shape in which your host community may share a common culture and you—the Volunteer—may be “the outsider.”
+You may be the sole American at your site.
+You may begin to notice diversity in perspectives, ethnicity, age, depth of conversation, and degree of support you may receive based on your perceived identity.
+During pre-service training, a session will be held to discuss diversity and inclusion and how you might access support, how you can engage appropriately and effectively across cultures, find common ground, and possibly serve as an ally for your peers.

 What Might a Volunteer Face?

 It will be important to absorb and [to attempt to] understand the cultural nuances of gender roles in your host country.
 During pre-service training, you will receive an introduction to gender awareness in Ukraine and examine your own thinking about gender roles and how they have affected you.
 You’ll then learn to analyze development projects using a gender lens to better understand gender roles in your host country and how these gender roles can benefit or limit people of all gender identities—both from a personal standpoint and in relation to work and relationships in-country.

 Gender roles in Ukraine can be difficult to understand and accept.
 Although men and women may receive equal pay for equal work, women are underrepresented in positions of power and often are not promoted as readily as men.
 These disparities/differences in treatment based on gender can present problems for Volunteers in job situations.